Hit and Run Accidents

 • A January 22nd case where a driver intentionally drove, hit, and killed a pedestrian at the scene of the accident near Lind Avenue and Neptune Road.

-Whether you experienced property damage, minor injuries, or serious injuries after a hit-and-run accident, it is crucial that you seek legal assistance so that you can receive the financial compensation you deserve after an accident.
+Whether you experienced property damage, minor injuries, or severe injuries after a hit-and-run accident, you must seek legal assistance to receive the financial compensation you deserve after an accident.

 Is leaving the scene of an accident a crime in Kissimmee?